-- 6.3 CFID also has a dedicated Criminal Finances Unit that is accredited by the National Crime Agency to restrain and seize a person's assets, investigate their lifestyle and present cases to a Judge to confiscate any criminal proceeds. - 6.4 The Council will always publicise cases of proven fraud in the media to act as a deterrent and encourage people to come forward to report fraud.
+- 6.3 CFID also has a dedicated Criminal Finances Unit that is accredited by the National Crime Agency to present cases to a Judge where necessary to obtain consent to pursue actions requiring that approval, and confiscate any criminal proceeds. - 6.4 The Council will always publicise cases of proven fraud in the media to act as a deterrent and encourage people to come forward to report fraud. - 6.5 CFID share all the allegations they have received and the work that they have done to investigate those allegations with the Executive Director (Finance & Resources) and the Head of Internal Audit on a monthly basis.